Zren/zren.github.io/_posts/2018-09-23-kwin-tabbox-keyboard-events.markdown

 ### QML Skins

-If your like me and was wondering which repo contains the QML tabbox skins, you can easily find out which package owns a file with `dpkg -S`.
+If you're like me and was wondering which repo contains the QML tabbox skins, you can easily find out which package owns a file with `dpkg -S`.

 {% highlight bash %}
 $ dpkg -S /usr/share/kwin/tabbox/big_icons/
 kwin-addons: /usr/share/kwin/tabbox/big_icons
 {% endhighlight %}

-In this case, it seems they are shipped in [kwin-addons](https://packages.debian.org/stretch/kwin-addons) package, but grabs it's source from the [kdeplasma-addons](https://github.com/KDE/kdeplasma-addons/tree/master/windowswitchers) git repo.
+In this case, it seems they are shipped in the [kwin-addons](https://packages.debian.org/stretch/kwin-addons) package, which grabs it's source from the [kdeplasma-addons](https://github.com/KDE/kdeplasma-addons/tree/master/windowswitchers) git repo.